DIDSR/VICTRE/README.md

 VICTRE replicates various steps in silico of the comparative clinical trial.
 The pipeline consists of 6 main parts:

 * **Phantom generation** \
-  Breast models are The code is avaialble at [phantom generation code](https://github.com/DIDSR).
+Breast models (in silico subjects) are generated using a procedural analytic model developed by Christian Graff.
+The model allows for varying patient characteristics including breast shape, glandularity and density, and size.
+Details on downloading and running this module can be found at [phantom generation code](https://github.com/DIDSR).

-* Phantom compression and cropping
+* **Phantom compression and cropping** \
+Breast models are then compressed using the open-source finite-element software FeBio and cropped to a fixed volume to speed up loading and fit them in the limited Graphics Processing Units (GPU) memory.
+This module can be downloaded from [phantom compression and cropping code](https://github.com/DIDSR).

 * Lesion insertion
 * X-ray Imaging
 * Reconstruction